 Brett received two Congressional nominations to the U.S. Naval Academy, but (much to the chagrin of his father) chose instead to accept a Navy ROTC scholarship to the University of Oklahoma (wife, Jessica, insists she was the reason he chose to stay close to home).

 Brett engaged in all things civic soon after entering OU.
 As a founding member, Brett joined a handful of other young men in starting and operating the first conservative newspaper in the university’s history.
-He managed his first political campaign in the successful election of Brad McMullen as President of UOSA (recall the controversy that ensued when ESPN covered McMullan’s call for the ouster of OU Football Head Coach John Blake).
 While managing their start-up corporate services company with his wife, Brett was tapped by Americans for Fair Taxation as Chairman for Oklahoma AFT.

 Disabused by divine circumstance of his dream to become a Navy fighter pilot (oddly the Defense Department prefers pilots with good eye sight) — he graduated from OU with a BBA in Marketing and moved immediately to Virginia Beach (home, ironically, to a bunch of Navy fighter pilots) after accepting a scholarship to Regent University’s joint Law-Government graduate program.
 Brett was soon after elected President of the student body’s Council of Graduate Students (COGS).